-MCSP, in collaboration with PMI and the Roll Back Malaria MiP Working Group, has developed a series of resources and tools to help policy makers, program implementers, and clinicians design and deliver high quality MIP interventions in the context of the 2016 WHO ANC recommendations: MiP resources.
+MCSP, in collaboration with PMI and the Roll Back Malaria MiP Working Group, developed a series of resources and tools to help policy makers, program implementers, and clinicians design and deliver high quality MIP interventions in the context of the 2016 WHO ANC recommendations: MiP resources.
 The MiP resources page includes an informative webinar recording in which WHO and MCSP representatives provide an overview of the WHO ANC recommendations and discuss the MIP recommendations in detail.

-MCSP has produced a series of resources related to maternal nutrition, including prevention and treatment of anemia in pregnancy:
+MCSP produced a series of resources related to maternal nutrition, including prevention and treatment of anemia in pregnancy:

 - Maternal Nutrition Programming in the context of the 2016 WHO Antenatal Care Guidelines: for a positive pregnancy experience

 - Addressing Barriers to Maternal Nutrition: Evidence and Program Considerations